-When a Chicago cop is snatched, he accidentally takes along mythograper Jerry Lukacs, mechanic and handyman Lamont Cranston, marine biologist Liz De Beer, and a squad of U.S. soldiers including Sergeant Anibal Cruz and Corporal Mckenna.
-They find themselves trapped in The Odyessy, aboard the black galley of Odysseus between Scylla and Charybdis.
+When a Chicago cop is snatched, he accidentally takes along mythographer Jerry Lukacs, mechanic and handyman Lamont Cranston, marine biologist Liz De Beer, and a squad of U.S. soldiers including Sergeant Anibal Cruz and Corporal McKenna.
+They find themselves trapped in The Odyssey, aboard the black galley of Odysseus between Scylla and Charybdis.

 The survivors must talk and fight their way between feuding gods, ancient sorceresses, and the fact that the myths were sometimes wrong on important points.